firmworks/FileViewer/docs/advanced-config.md

       1. Record Details - This tab can be use to see the Tags in the same way as the tile view.

-   1. Live View Columns -  These columns are fully editable for each row.
-They have validation for specific field types and more.
+   1. Live View Columns -  These columns are fully editable for each row by clicking a pencil in the column.
+To delete all edits click the red pencil on the left of the row next to the eye icon.
+Each Row will have validation for specific field types setup on the Salesforce Object.

 #### **File Tag Launcher Appendix**